dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 - `links_next_key`: The relation type (rel) to identify the next page link within the Link header.
 Defaults to "next".

 Note: normally, you don't need to specify this paginator explicitly, as it is used automatically when the API returns a `Link` header.
-On rare occasions, you may need to specify when the API uses a different relation type.
+On rare occasions, you may need to specify the paginator when the API uses a different relation type.

 #### OffsetPaginator